matn7/CS-Notes/src/main/java/deployment/DOCKER-KUBERNATES.md

 **Terminology**

-- User Accounts - Identifies a person administering our cluster.
+- User Accounts: Identifies a person administering our cluster.
-- Service Accounts - Identifies a pod administering a cluster.
+- Service Accounts: Identifies a Pod administering a cluster.
-- ClusterRoleBinding - Authorizes an account to do a certain set of actions across the entire cluster.
+- ClusterRoleBinding: Authorizes an account to do a certain set of actions across the entire cluster.
-- RoleBinding - Authorizes an account to do a certain set of actions in a single namespace.
+- RoleBinding: Authorizes an account to do a certain set of actions in a single namespace.

 ```console
 kubectl get namespaces